 Browse by Medical Category

-Mass General Hospital Breast Imaging is proud to offer a very comprehensive breast imaging fellowship.
-We offer world-class staff, varied clinical cases, leading-edge technology and an in-house research program.
-Since we are organ-based, we offer our fellows in-depth exposure to all aspects of screening, diagnostic, interventional and research breast imaging experiences.
+The Division of Breast Imaging is proud to offer a comprehensive breast imaging fellowship.
+We offer world-class staff, a wide variety of clinical cases, state-of-the-art technology and an in-house research program.
 Graduates of our fellowship program have been successful in both academic and private practice.

 Training future radiologists is central to the mission of the Mass General Department of Radiology.
 Chairman Emeritus James H. Thrall, MD, discusses our commitment to education and the key role residents and fellows play within the department.
 Watch now >

-The selection process involves an initial assessment of your CV, personal statement and letters of recommendation (see Application Materials, below).
-Selected applicants will be invited for interviews with the MGH Breast Imaging staff members and lunch with our current fellows.
-Applicants will also have the opportunity to get acquainted with our working environment and facilities.
-Currently we offer two fellowship positions.
+The selection process involves an initial assessment of your CV, personal statement and letters of recommendation (please see Guidelines for Application Materials below).
+Selected applicants will be invited for on-campus interviews.
+We currently offer five fellowship positions.